-That type evaluation testing process is conducted by NIST, in other NTEP authorized Federal and State laboratories, and for certain devices, by the Legal Metrology Branch, Industry Canada.
+That type evaluation testing process is conducted by NTEP; it includes authorized Federal and State laboratories, and for certain devices, the Legal Metrology Branch of Industry Canada.

 6.5 List of Major Test Facilities Available

 NTEP-authorized U.S. test facilities are located at NIST, the U.S. Department of Agriculture's Federal Grain Inspection Service, and the States of California, Maryland, New York, North Carolina and Ohio.